kaievns/nikolay.rocks/pages/Silly Thoughts/2016-05-03-case-for-generators.md

 }
 ```
 Generator is a function that will pause itself at `yield` calls, wait for an
-operation to be completed and then resume it's operation.
+operation to be completed and then resume its course.

 Where the whole confusion about generators come from is that you can't just call
 it as a normal function.
 When you call a generator it returns _an iterator_.